BI’s Article search uses Boolean search capabilities. If you are not familiar with these principles, here are some quick tips.

 To search specifically for more than one word, put the search term in quotation marks.
 For example, “workers compensation”.
 This will limit your search to that combination of words.

 To search for a combination of terms, use quotations and the & symbol.
 For example, “hurricane” & “loss”.

-John Wicher, principal at John Wicher & Associates in San Francisco, said it made sense for Wells Fargo to shift away from wholesale business because the company's strength is retail insurance brokerage.
+But John Wicher, a principal at John Wicher & Associates in San Francisco, said the Wells Fargo sale to USI could be viewed as an effort to build the business going forward or as a potential exit strategy for the insurance brokerage.

 It's possible to view the Wells Fargo sale to USI as a move toward a larger sale “so that they could basically have a core business which would be attractive for sale, because the natural buyer of the larger offices wouldn't necessarily want those small operations,” Mr. Wicher said.